 Learning about Leadership

-For much of my career, I am fortunate to have been actively involved in leadership, both its development and its application.
-For the former, I support clinically trained leaders who work in the long-term care context.
-The close of the program gives me the great satisfaction of hearing these leaders present back the process and outcomes of their action learning projects.
+For much of my career, I am fortunate to have been actively involved in leadership, in its application (on me and by me), and in developing other.
+For the latter, I support clinically trained leaders who work in the long-term care context.
+The close of each program gives me the great satisfaction of hearing these leaders present back the process and outcomes of their Action Learning Projects.
 “Project” may be a misnomer because these leaders wade into the murky areas of complexity as they work to understand and affect an area of their professional context that is “worthy of their attention.”
 There is always an interplay between context-specific health indicators (e.g. Instances of Falls, Visits to the Emergency Department, etc.) and such broader collaboration issues as empowering teams and fostering accountability.

 People use the word “myth” to describe (and then debunk) ideas that, although persistent, do not hold true.
 Here are a few of these that repeatedly arise during these leadership programs.

-Myth #1 - Leaders know more than other people
+Myth #1 - Leaders know more (or are smarter?) than others

 So… Leaders are curious and surface the expertise of others so as to have greater input for complex situations.